GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-60/index.md

 * **`optional`** gives the font face an extremely small block period and a zero second swap period.

-It’s supported in Chrome 60 and Opera, and is in development on Firefox.
+It's supported in Chrome 60 and Opera, and is in development on Firefox.
 Check out
 [Controlling Font Performance with `font-display`](https://developers.google.com/web/updates/2016/02/font-display) for more information.